magenta-aps/datafordeler/README.md

 ## Tools to use during development

-Datafordeler is developed for Java11, in order to start developing first install Java (OpenJDK 11.#.#) and maven (3.6.# or higher)
+Datafordeler is developed for Java11.
+In order to start developing, first install Java (OpenJDK 11.#.#) and maven (3.6.# or higher)
 The easiest way to develop for the project is by using IntelliJ or eclipse, but it can be done with any text-editor.
 The best way of developing for the project is by using Linux, the way to work with the project is mainly described with the expectation that the developer uses Linux.